-Some fund companies (including T. Rowe Price) furnish to you your cost basis and your capital gain or loss for noncovered shares redeemed during the year.
-This information is not reported to the IRS, and you are not obligated to use it.
+Beginning in tax year 2012, the IRS requires mutual fund companies and brokers to report on Form 1099-B the cost basis of sales of covered mutual fund shares purchased on or after January 1, 2012.
+You still will be required to calculate and report the gains and losses realized on sales of noncovered shares acquired prior to January 1, 2012.
+Cost basis information and reporting will not be retroactive for these noncovered securities.
+Some fund companies (including T. Rowe Price) furnish to you your cost basis and your capital gain or loss for shares redeemed during the year.
+This information is not reported to the IRS for noncovered shares, and you are not obligated to use it.
 Many fund companies use the average cost method, which calculates your average cost per share by dividing total dollars invested by the total number of shares held.
 If your fund does not calculate your gain or loss, you must rely on your own records for this calculation.
 You should note that you ultimately are responsible to make sure that your tax return is completed accurately.

 Note: If you realize a capital loss on mutual fund shares held less than six months and you received a long-term capital gain distribution from the fund while you held those shares, only the portion of your loss that exceeds the amount of the distribution can be reported as a short-term loss.
 The portion that is equal to or less than the distribution is long-term.